AIS-Bonn/pose_graph_prediction/README.md

-# Pose Graph Tracking
+# Pose Graph Prediction

-The purpose of this package is to track humans represented by pose graphs.
+The purpose of this package is to predict humans represented by pose graphs.
 In its current state, it predicts the next pose of a human given the current and the previous pose.
 This procedure can be applied sequentially to predict the poses following the next pose.